Bitcoin falls over $100 in a day on reports of ponzi scheme

 Bitcoin is used as a vehicle for moving money around the world quickly and anonymously via the web without the need for third-party verification.
 That has made it controversial, but also attractive, to users ranging from drug dealers to those trying to circumvent capital controls in Greece and China.

-Bitcoin soared to over $1,100 in late 2013 before sliding to below $400 less than a month later, but until this week, the view among investors was that it had stabilized this year.
+Bitcoin soared to over $1,100 in late 2013 before sliding to below $400 less than a month later, but until this week, the view among investors was that it had stabilised this year.

 "A comparatively small and illiquid market got over-stretched and did its usual ping back," said London-based bitcoin firm Quantave CEO Paul Gordon in response to the price fall.